Chart Color Schemes

 Suburban Rail Loop East - Glen Waverley Station

-Construction is underway on the new underground SRL East station at Glen Waverley, which will sit approximately 17m below ground and feature a 94m island platform.
-The project includes a new station plaza opposite Coleman Parade, improved pedestrian and cycling connections with 600 bike parking spaces, and a direct interchange with the existing Glen Waverley metro station.
-Tunnel boring machines are scheduled to launch in 2026, with the Terra Verde consortium delivering the tunnels and station box, and the Place Alliance (John Holland, Arup, KBR) appointed as preferred bidder for the station construction.
-The line is targeted to open by 2035.
+The Suburban Rail Loop (SRL) East station at Glen Waverley is a major underground rail project featuring a 94m island platform situated approximately 17m below ground.
+The project includes a new station plaza, improved pedestrian and cycling links with 600 bike parking spaces, and a direct interchange with the existing Glen Waverley metro station.
+As of early 2026, major construction is progressing with tunnel boring machines (TBMs) scheduled to launch this year.
+The Terra Verde consortium (Webuild, GS E&C, Bouygues) is delivering the tunnels and station box excavations, while the Place Alliance (John Holland, Arup, KBR) has been selected as the preferred bidder for the station construction.

 Sky Garden - The Glen Shopping Centre Apartments